jlinear/BlueNet_Project/_pages/wiki.md

 [Reference](#ref)

 ## Introducing BlueNet <a name="intro"></a>

 ## Architecture <a name="archi"></a>

 ## Stack Protocol <a name="stack"></a>

-## Android/Java App Development <a name="andr"></a>

-## Reference <a name="ref"></a>

-## Introduction

-## Protocol Proposal <a name="introduction"></a>

 **0.0 Overview**

-The purpose of this document is to describe the protocol built on top of BLE to construct a mesh network.
+This section describes the protocol built on top of BLE to construct a mesh network.
 The mesh network is meant to operate in an opportunistic fashion with highly mobile nodes.
 Moreover, this addition to the network stack will be implemented in Android in application space.

 **1.0 Functions of the Network Stack**
  - Device discovery